 Ever wondered what makes New York pizza so special?
 What is the secret behind this deliciously unique slice of pizza?

-Some might simply call it “NYC tap water”, while others might put it on a pedestal and coin it as the “champagne of drinking water”.
-Whatever you might want to call it, rest assured that New York City has one of the best quality tap water in America.
-New Yorkers should be proud to be part of an elite of municipalities along with Boston, San Francisco, Seattle, and Portland to have an unfiltered water supply.
+Some simply call it “NYC tap water”, while others put it on a pedestal and coin it as the “champagne of tap water”.
+Whatever you want to call it, rest assured that New York City has one of the best quality tap water in America.
+New Yorkers are part of an elite group of municipalities along with Boston, San Francisco, Seattle, and Portland with unfiltered water supply.

 Despite this high quality of water, Chlorine is added to the water to disinfect it during distribution.
 New York also has some of the oldest buildings in America, which means that no matter how much effort is put into the water, if your pipes leach lead, it will end up in your drinking water.
 Furthermore microplastics have been found in all samples of tap water and bottled water in NY.